layilin/SP23-33852/_annotations/book3.md

 [place] 102.288 Liamuiga.
 Indigenous name for the island of St. Kitts.

 [people] 102.289 Romney.
-George Brydges Rodney (1718-1792), English admiral who played a key role in the attack on Martinique.
+According to Gilmore, refers to Robert Marsham, 2nd Baron Romney (1712-1793), who married Priscilla, the heiress of the St. Kitts planter Charles Pym.

 [place] 102.283n Havannah.
 Havana, the capital of Cuba, which the British took in 1762 during the Seven Years' War.

 103.304 palm of eloquence.
 Prize for speech.
-In the Ancient Greek Olympics, winners were awarded palm fronds.
+In the ancient Greek Olympics, winners were awarded palm fronds.

 [place] 103.306-307 Kent...Gaul.
 Kent is a county in southeastern England facing France, which was part of the ancient region of Gaul.

 104.315 boilers.
 Working conditions in the boiling house were extremely difficult, and only the strongest of the enslaved were assigned there.
-Tasks included stoking the fires to boil the sugarcane juice and skimming or removing the impurities that rose to the top of the boiling cane juice.
+Tasks included stoking the fires to boil the sugarcane juice and skimming or removing the impurities that rose to the top.
 Being a boiler was more than merely physical work, however: it also required considerable technical and practical knowledge about the process of sugar production and refinement, and enslavers depended heavily on their head refiners or boilers for good yields of sugar from their crops.

 104.318 Cancer.
-A constellation seen in early in the Northern Hemisphere.
-Cancer is also a water sign and a cardinal sign of the Zodiac that indicates a change of season.
+Cancer is the fourth sign of the zodiac; the sun enters it in mid-June and exits it in mid-July.
+Cancer is also a water sign and a cardinal sign of the zodiac that indicates a change of season.

 104.321 lave.
 To pour or ladle out.

 104.322 gelid.
 Cold.

 104.323 chemist.
 The roots of chemistry go back millenia, but modern chemistry came into being between the late seventeenth and late eighteenth centuries.
-Grainger does not mean chemist in the way that a modern audience might, but someone who is skilled in the art of mixing compounds.
-Sugar production depended on precise technical knowledge of how much to heat the cane juice, at what temperature to do so, and when to add catalysts and additional ingredients to ensure the final product was pure.
+When Grainger refers to a chemist, he does not mean a modern chemist but someone who is skilled in the art of mixing compounds.
+Sugar production depended on technical knowledge about the heating of sugar, as well as about the addition of catalysts and additional ingredients to the cane juice to rid it of impurities.

 105.334 dropsy.
 An accumulation of fluid in the soft tissue of the body, more commonly known as dropsy.
-The modern term is edema (or oedema)
+The modern term is edema (or oedema).

 105.334 pulmonic ails.
 Lung infections/diseases